Nolan-McKenna/RESTful-Microservice/README.md

 # RESTful-Microservice
 Purpose: Run a RESTful microservice with basic CRUD operations and alternate paths on Kubernetes

 To build image, make sure Docker is installed and run "_docker image build -t nolanmckenna/rest-app:latest ._"

-Then, apply the required YAML files by running "_kubectl apply -f kubernetes_" Go to http://localhost:31234/
+Then, apply the required YAML files by running "_kubectl apply -f kubernetes_"

+Go to http://localhost:31234/

 To test Fibonacci sequence, add "_/fib?length=NUM_" to the URL, where NUM is the length of the Fibonacci sequence.

-**Learning Journey**
+**Learning Journey:**

 When working on this assignment, I first chose what language to work in.
 I have been exposed to Flask in the past, so decided on Python with Flask.
 While researching implementations I came across Flask-RESTx, which is designed to easily build REST APIs.
 It also makes it convenient to integrate SwaggerUI.

 Note: I originally tried to use Flask-RESTPlus, but was getting an import error.
 This StackOverflow thread introduced me to Flask-RESTx, which worked with no problems (https://stackoverflow.com/questions/60156202/flask-app-wont-launch-importerror-cannot-import-name-cached-property-from-w).